Why Is My Period Late? 16 Potential Causes for a Missed Period

 Pregnancy tests are widely available in pharmacies and supermarkets.
 You can get one for free from your GP surgery, sexual health clinic, or a Brooks Centre if you’re under 25.

-Stress can be one of the main reasons for a late period.
+Stress can be one of the main reasons to miss a period.
 As stress levels rise, a woman’s reproductive system and hormone balance can be affected.
 Research shows that for some women, stress can play a role in causing your period to be delayed.

 When stress levels reduce, your menstrual cycle will usually return to its normal pattern, without any long-lasting effects.
 Try not to worry about a late period that may be caused by stress.
 If you are feeling stressed, take time to relax, exercise, or try breathing exercises.
 You should contact your doctor for support, if your stress is overwhelming or hard-to-manage.